 - Miniature and Mini-flora rose bushes have smaller blooms and some of the bushes are smaller as well.
 Keep in mind, though, that the “mini” refers to the size of the bloom and not necessarily the size of the bush.
 Some of these rose bushes will get big!

-- There are also climbing rose bushes that will climb up a trellis, up and over an arbor or a fence.
+- There are also climbing rose bushes that will climb up a trellis, up and over an arbor, or up a fence.

 - Shrub rose bushes are nice too but need plenty of room to fill out nicely as they grow.
-I love the David Austin English style blooming shrub roses, a couple of favorites are Mary Rose (pink) and Golden Celebration (rich yellow).
+I love the David Austin English style blooming shrub roses; a couple of my favorites are Mary Rose (pink) and Golden Celebration (rich yellow).
 Nice fragrance with these as well.

 Where Can I Purchase Rose Plants?

 If your budget can afford at least one or two of the rose bushes from companies like Rosemania.com, Roses of Yesterday and Today, Weeks Roses, or Jackson & Perkins Roses, I would still go that route.
 Some of these dealers sell their roses through reputable garden nurseries as well.
 Build your rose bed slowly and with good stock.
 The rewards for doing so are wonderful to say the least.
 If you do get a rose bush that for some unknown reason will not grow, these companies are excellent at replacing the rose bush for you.

 If you must buy the $1.99 to $4.99 bagged rose bushes for sale at your local big box store, please go into it knowing that you may lose them and that it most likely is not due to any fault of your own.
 I have grown roses for over 40 years and my success rate with the bagged rose bushes has been only so-so.
 I have found them to take far more TLC and many times with no reward at all.